alexzorzella/guides/README.md

 remotes/origin/kathyj/propellant_driver
 ```

+# Unity

+## Your Unity License
+Your Unity License is required to do some Git CI.
+To find your license, search your disc for a file called `Unity_lic.ulf`.
+If you can't find one, look for any `.ulf` files that might be it.
+Usually, license files are found in `C:\ProgramData\Unity`.
+If there is one, great!
+If not,
+1. Open Unity Hub
+2. Click 'Licenses' on the list of tabs on the left
+3. Click '+ Add License'
+4. Click 'Get a free personal license', even if you already have one.
+If you already have one, it won't override your old one.
+5. Search for `Unity_lic.ulf` again

+If you're on a computer with multiple users, you should delete your license file.

 # Homebrew
 [Homebrew](https://brew.sh/) lets you easily install packages into your Mac.<br>
 Run `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"` to install Homebrew.<br>